miklevin/MikeLev.in/_posts/2023-05-12-if-jekyll-supports-toml-because-both-were-made-my-tom-and-jekyll-is-in-github-why-is-yaml-now-the-bomb.md

 improbability of of it all, because smell those flowers, wow!
 Is winning a 1-in-an infinity-minus-one jackpot meaningless?
 It's not all misery I tell you.
 Get off that horse.
-That's mind-manipulating media talking, not your true inner feelings nor what you want to believe.
+That's mind-manipulating media talking, not your true inner feelings nor what you want to believe, nor the way people think who make a positive difference.
 We wouldn't still be here otherwise.
 Fortify your brain against that shit.

 One of the only objective facts you will ever know is that we optimists are the only ones with hard-and-fast proof on your side.
 Every argument a pessimist